 The water was so clear it was actually a shame none of us took a dip.

-We went next to Kahuwagan Island, which is an isolated strip of land in the middle of the sea.
+We went next to Kawhagan Island, which is an isolated strip of land in the middle of the sea.
 It faces another island, though we were told the latter is occupied.
-Kahuwagan has a small beach constantly met with strong waves coming from the open sea.
+Kawhagan has a small beach constantly met with strong waves coming from the open sea.
 It is surrounded by coconut trees, and there we found an an empty hut holding a supply of firewood.

 My companions were saying it was a perfect honeymoon spot.